shunliz/AWS-certificate/vpc-faqs.md

 **Q. Can I monitor the network traffic in my VPC?**

 Yes.
 You can use the Amazon VPC Flow Logs feature to monitor the network traffic in your VPC.

+**Q. Can a subnet span Availability Zones?**

+No. A subnet must reside within a single Availability Zone.

+**Q. Am I charged for network bandwidth between instances in different subnets?**

+If the instances reside in subnets in different Availability Zones, you will be charged $0.01 per GB for data transfer.

+**Q. Can I attach or detach one or more network interfaces to an EC2 instance while it’s running?**

+Yes.

+**Q. Can I have more than two network interfaces attached to my EC2 instance?**

+The total number of network interfaces that can be attached to an EC2 instance depends on the instance type.
+See the EC2 User Guide for more information on the number of allowed network interfaces per instance type.

+**Q. Can I attach a network interface in one Availability Zone to an instance in another Availability Zone?**

+Network interfaces can only be attached to instances residing in the same Availability Zone.

+**Q. Can I attach a network interface in one VPC to an instance in another VPC?**

+Network interfaces can only be attached to instances in the same VPC as the interface.

+**Q. Can I use Elastic Network Interfaces as a way to host multiple websites requiring separate IP addresses on a single instance?**

+Yes, however, this is not a use case best suited for multiple interfaces.
+Instead, assign additional private IP addresses to the instance and then associate EIPs to the private IPs as needed.

+**Q. Will I get charged for an Elastic IP Address that is associated to a network interface but the network interface isn’t attached to a running instance?**

+Yes.

+**Q. Can I detach the primary interface \(eth0\) on my EC2 instance?**

+No. You can attach and detach secondary interfaces \(eth1-ethn\) on an EC2 instance, but you can’t detach the eth0 interface.